oracle-samples/oce-react-blog-sample/README.md

 ## Limitations
 This sample will not work on IE11 without adding polyfills for ES6 features.

+## How to Contribute
+This is an open source project.
+See [CONTRIBUTING](https://github.com/oracle/oce-react-blog-sample/blob/csr/CONTRIBUTING.md) for details.

 ## License
-Copyright (c) 2020 Oracle and/or its affiliates and released under the [Universal Permissive License (UPL)](https://oss.oracle.com/licenses/upl/), Version 1.0
+Copyright (c) 2020, 2021 Oracle and/or its affiliates and released under the [Universal Permissive License (UPL)](https://oss.oracle.com/licenses/upl/), Version 1.0